 Final Remarks – Install Post SMTP to Fix Elementor Form Not Sending Emails

-If your Elementor contact form is not sending email notifications upon submission, then it mostly boils down to two main issues:
+If your Elementor contact form is not sending email notifications upon submission, then it mostly boils down to three main issues:

 To fix these issues, simply install and configure the Post SMTP plugin, set up notifications for the form, and correct the field IDs for each form field by following the steps described above.